 Pocket Universe is a great app for beginners.
-With this, you won’t take much time to learn the names of constellations, bright stars, planets and other heavenly bodies.
-All you have to do is hold up your iPhone or iPad, facing the night sky and the app will use the built-in compass to display the stars and planets with names and labels.
+This app is great for learning the names of various constellations, bright stars, planets, and other heavenly bodies.
+All you have to do is hold up your iPhone or iPad, facing the night sky, and the app will use the built-in compass to display the stars and planets with names and labels.
 Pocket Universe also has quizzes to enhance your learning process.

 10. SkEye | Astronomy

-Have you ever wondered, while staring the night sky, that’s what objects exactly are you looking at?
-With SkEye, now you can get familiar with thousands of stars, planets, and constellations.
-This app can also help amateur astronomers with telescopes by providing PUSHTO guide for easy navigation.
-SKEye comes with a time machine feature which enables you to foresee the future or relive the astronomical events in the past.
+The app can also help amateur astronomers with telescopes by providing a PUSHTO guide for easy navigation.
+SKEye comes with a ‘time machine’ feature that enables you to foresee the future or relive the astronomical events in the past.

 9. Deluxe Moon HD

 Available in seven different languages, the Deluxe Moon HD is a beautifully designed and organized app that gives you all information you need about the moon.
-It combines traditional lunar maps with up-to-date technology to give you feature rich content with flair.
+It combines traditional lunar maps with up-to-date technology to give you feature-rich content with much-need flair.

-Comprehensive moon information, advice based on the current moon phase, precise times of the moon phases, animated Zodiac circles, moon horoscope and calendar, sunset and sunrise times, lunar and solar eclipses are only some of its features that you should definitely try.
+Comprehensive information on the moon, precise timings of the moon phases, animated Zodiac circles, moon horoscope, lunar, and solar eclipses are some of the many features that make the app trial worthy.

-The SkySafari 5 is the newest version of the popular astronomy app SkySafari.
-With the help of this app you an simulate the night sky from anywhere on Earth many years in the past or in the future with it’s cool Time Flow feature.
-With the help of NASA spacecraft and Hubble telescope the app provides you with fresh images of planets and their moons.
-It also gets you a subscription to SkyWeek, about upcoming eclipses and meteor showers.
+With the help of SkySafari, you can simulate the night sky from anywhere on Earth many years in the past or the future with it’s cool Time Flow feature.
+Using NASA spacecraft and Hubble telescope’s data, the app provides you with fresh images of planets and their moons.
+It also tells you about upcoming eclipses and meteor showers.

 7. Sky Map

-Originally developed as Google sky map, Sky Map uses devise inbuilt compass data and GPS to accurately track and identify the desired celestial object.
-To find an object you just have to put your camera facing the night sky and It can direct you to the section of the sky you should be observing.
-You can also use ‘time travel’ to find out where the object will be at later hours of the night.
+Originally developed as the Google sky map, the app uses data from your device’s inbuilt compass and GPS to precisely track and identify the desired celestial object.
+To find an object, you just have to put your camera facing the night sky, and it will lead you to the patch of sky where you should be looking in.
+You can also use the ‘time travel’ feature to find out where the object of your interest will be at a later time.

 6. Solar Walk

 Solar Walk is a free interactive space encyclopedia.
-It provides detailed and visually attractive 3D model of our solar system that allows you to easily navigate through the night sky and explore planets in real time.
-You can get detailed information on any desired planet, stars, asteroids or comets with high resolution images and galleries.
+It provides a detailed and visually attractive 3D model of our solar system that allows users to easily navigate through the night sky and explore planets in real-time.
+You can get detailed information on any desired planet, stars, asteroids, or comets with high-resolution images.

-At the end of the day, it’s all about stargazing.
-This app comes with an impressive stargazing experience and can identify many heavenly object just like other apps, but, what separates the app from others is its strong community that suggests great stargazing locations across the world.
-On top of that, it also checks weather conditions for the coming night so you know if it is a night worth staying up for stargazing.
+Night sky Lite comes with an impressive stargazing experience that can help you identify many celestial objects, just like other apps.
+But, what separates the app from others is its strong community that suggests great stargazing locations across the globe.
+On top of that, it also checks weather conditions for the coming night, so you know if it is a night worth staying up for stargazing.

-SkyView uses state of the art Augmented Reality (AR) system to locate objects in the sky weather it is day or night.
-It gives you valuable information constellations and stars about their paths and provide you with names of the bright lights you may see.
-Want to share something you like something you like?
-You can share space images with your families and friends with popular social media sites like Twitter, Facebook and Instagram.
+SkyView uses state of the art Augmented Reality (AR) system to locate different space objects, whether it is day or night.
+It gives you valuable information on constellations and stars, about their paths, and provides you with the names of the visible bright lights.
+Want to share something you like?
+You can share space images with your families and friends with popular social media sites like Twitter, Facebook, and Instagram.